probabilistic-numerics/probnum/docs/source/development/documentation.md

 # Adding to the Documentation

-As a general rule all functions that are exposed to the user must have appropriate documentation in the form of docstrings.
+Documentation is an integral part of every collaborative software project.
+Good documentation not only encourages users of the package to try out different functionalities, but it also makes maintaining and expanding code significantly easier.
+If you want to improve ProbNum's documentation or learn how to write documentation for your newly implemented functionality, keep reading.

 ## Docstrings

+The main form of documentation are `docstrings`, multi-line comments beneath a class or function definition with a specific syntax, which detail its functionality.
 This package uses the [NumPy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html#numpydoc-docstring-guide).
-For probabilistic numerical methods make sure to include the appropriate citations and include examples which are checked for correctness via `doctest`.
-Here is a detailed example of a docstring for a PN method.
+As a rule, all functions which are exposed to the user _must_ have appropriate docstrings.
+Below is an example of a docstring for a probabilistic numerical method.

 ```python
 def problinsolve(A, b, A0=None, Ainv0=None, x0=None, assume_A="sympos", maxiter=None, atol=10 ** -6, rtol=10 ** -6,